For whoever would save his life will lose it, but whoever loses his life for my sake will find it. Matthew 16:25

 - Would I do anything for His sake, even saying “no” to what looks or feels good but is sin?

 - Do I fight skirmishes with selfishness through His power, and seek His glory rather than my own?

 - Do I love His cause and His people, and make sacrifices for them?

 Remember, it is His grace that saves us.
-However, our receiving of that grace is revealed by what we are willing to lose and willing to do for His glory!
+However, our receiving of that grace is revealed by what we are willing to lose and willing to do for Christ.
 James 2:14-17

 Missionary Jim Elliot, who lost his life seeking to minister to natives in Ecuador wisely said: “He is no fool who gives what he cannot keep to gain what he cannot lose.”

 Such wisdom matches what we find in Matthew 16:25.
 Look at its full context: